 In addition, Duerr is director of music ministries for the Attleboro Evangelical Covenant, directing four musical groups who lead two diverse Sunday morning services.
 She is a member of the International Coach Federation and is Coach and Speaker and owner of The Concord Coaching Company.
 She earned her master’s in music degree from Boston University and her associate from the American Guild of Organists.
 She credits her sons with giving her the best education of her life.

 Edwin Lawrence is artist associate in harpsichord, piano and organ and instructor in music at Williams College, Williamstown, Mass., where he teaches keyboard musicianship labs for music theory courses, piano, organ and harpsichord.
 He holds a bachelor’s degree from the SUNY College at Fredonia and has studied piano with Gabriel Chodos, harpsichord with Preethi da Silva and organ with William Porter.
-He is currently dean of the Berkshire Chapter, American Guild of Organists; minister of music for the First Congregational Church, United Church of Christ, in Williamstown; and music director for the Bennington County Choral Society.

 As a producer for Dorian Recordings, he was involved with more than 20 recording projects.
 Lawrence has been on the faculty at Bennington College.
 He is a founding member of the Consortium of Vermont Composers and has served as a guest conductor of the Vermont Symphony Orchestra.